-Near South Pass City, this booming mining town enjoyed short-lived prosperity starting in the late 1860s.
+Near South Pass City, this booming mining town enjoyed short-lived prosperity in the late 1860s.
 Atlantic City had nearly 2,000 miners, many of whom were vacationers or part-time prospectors looking to score gold, so the town had many options for leisure and entertainment.

-The town began to deteriorate in 1907 when a massive snowstorm caused an avalanche, killing three people.
-In the 1930s, the land became part of the Double Dee Guest Ranch, a place visited by Amelia Earhart and her husband, George Putnam.
-A cabin was under construction for Earhart when she disappeared during her around-the-world flight in 1937, and it was never completed.
+The town began deteriorating in 1907 when a massive snowstorm caused an avalanche, killing three people.
+In the 1930s, the land became part of the Double Dee Guest Ranch, visited by Amelia Earhart and her husband, George Putnam.
+A cabin was under construction for Earhart when she disappeared during her around-the-world flight in 1937 that was never completed.

-View the remnants of her cabin, which are visible about a mile from Kirwin, as well as an old hotel, small log structures and mining machinery at this old West ghost town.
+View the remnants of her cabin, which are visible about a mile from Kirwin, as well as an old hotel, small log structures, and mining machinery at this old West ghost town.

 4. Grand Encampment Copper District

-Learn more about these deserted frontier settlements at the Grand Encampment Museum, which has its own re-created town formed with historic structures moved from throughout the valley.
-Then drive the Battle Pass Scenic Byway to explore these historic places and take in the area’s beautiful landscapes.
+Learn more about these deserted frontier settlements at the Grand Encampment Museum, which has its own recreated town formed with historic structures moved from throughout the valley.
+Then, drive the Battle Pass Scenic Byway to explore these historic places and admire the area’s beautiful landscapes.

-Word spread of the gold, silver, lead and copper said to be found in the area and about a dozen cabins were built to house nearly 50 people hoping to strike it rich.
+Word spread of the gold, silver, lead and copper said to be found in the area, and about a dozen cabins were built to house nearly 50 people hoping to strike it rich.
 Like other ghost towns, minors abandoned this area in the early 1900s once they stopped finding the precious minerals they set out to collect.

 The spring where Eads first staked his claim is the center of this ghost town, which features foundations of a few cabins and a small grave.
 Don’t leave the area without visiting Casper Mountain, where you can find mountain biking trails of all levels and fat biking trails once the snow falls.
 Head into Casper for even more things to do.

-After visiting this area with an old West ghost town feel, jump back on I-80 and continue 25 miles toward Rock Springs and Green River.
+After visiting this area with an Old West ghost town feel, jump back on I-80 and continue 25 miles toward Rock Springs and Green River.
 These southwest Wyoming towns have plenty to offer and are the gateway to the breathtaking Flaming Gorge National Recreation Area.